oracle-livelabs/common/sample-livelabs-templates/sample-workshop-novnc/howtouse-deletewhenfinished.md

 ### For example:

-This [APEX Workshop](https://oracle-livelabs.github.io/apex/spreadsheet/) is a good example a workshop with a single set of labs: [https://github.com/oracle-livelabs/apex/tree/main/spreadsheet](https://github.com/oracle-livelabs/apex/tree/main/spreadsheet).
+This [APEX Workshop](https://oracle-livelabs.github.io/apex/spreadsheet/) is a good example of a workshop with a single set of labs: [https://github.com/oracle-livelabs/apex/tree/main/spreadsheet](https://github.com/oracle-livelabs/apex/tree/main/spreadsheet).